-It should be emphasised that unless otherwise stated the spectrum needs values estimated in this report are based on the assumption of a 100% penetration of ITS equipment among the population of road users.
-It should also be noted that the spectrum needs estimates do not account for any overheads which might be required for security related messages.
-Furthermore, the characteristics of some advanced use cases, and the approach to their modelling are still under discussion.
-Finally, the 3GPP specifications on C-V2X allow for a broad range of parameterisations, including different trade-offs between reliability and redundancy levels (e.g., packet retransmissions optionally employing a two transmission time intervals mode); it should be noted that increased levels of redundancy will affect the spectrum needs requirements correspondingly.
-Refined spectrum needs estimates for these use cases will be included in a future edition of this report.
+It should be emphasised that unless otherwise stated, the spectrum needs values estimated in this report are based on the assumption of a 100% penetration of ITS equipment among the population of road users, and also account for overheads which might be required for security certificates and signatures.
+Furthermore, it should also be pointed out that estimated spectrum needs for the advanced use cases are based on our current understanding of how these use cases will be implemented in practice.
+Finally, the 3GPP specifications on C-V2X allow for a broad range of parameterisations, including different trade-offs between reliability and redundancy levels (e.g., packet retransmissions optionally employing a two transmission time interval mode).
+It should be noted that increased levels of redundancy will affect the spectrum needs requirements accordingly.